akubera/pypugjs/README.md

 python setup.py install
 ```

-Now simply **name your templates with a `.jade` extension** and this jade compiler
+Now simply **name your templates with a `.pug` extension** and this pugjs compiler
 will do the rest.
 Any templates with other extensions will not be compiled
-with the pyjade compiler.
+with the pypugjs compiler.

 Django